jodersky/scalapb-ujson/README.md

 - special serialization of `google.protobuf.Any`
 - special serialization of `ListValue, Value, Struct and NullValue`

+Only Protocol Buffers version 3 has been tested.

 ## Why?

 Protocol buffers are a binary format which makes them very efficient.
 However,